Newfoundland Travel Cost Guide: What to Expect in 2026

 Typical daily food costs:

-In smaller communities, dining options may be more limited, but often reflect local culture and seasonal ingredients.
+In smaller communities, options may be more limited, but that often comes with a stronger connection to local ingredients and regional dishes.

 Gas & Driving Costs